inttter/md-badges/CONTRIBUTING.md

 git checkout [NAME]
 ```

-You can now start working locally on the project, and when you are ready to to commit your changes and push them to remote, run:
+You can now start working locally on the project.
+When you decide you are ready to to commit your changes and push them to remote, run:

 ```bash
 git add .